VRConservation/neca_jpa/jpa.md

       - Forest Business Alliance
     email: vance@3point.xyz
 license: CC-BY-4.0
-keywords: forest health, JPA, finance
+keywords: biomass, finance, feedstock, forest health, funding, joint powers authority
 abstract: |
   An analysis and strategy for securing sustainable funding for joint powers authorities (JPAs) as woody feedstock aggregators is introduced.
 JPA entities are proposed to create to improve forest product supply chain bottlenecks.
 An estimated $1.5 mn is needed to start up and run the Northeast California JPA over three years.
 Startup funding for each of the pilots is being funded by the California Governor's Office for Land Use and Climate Innovation.
 Long-term, sustainable funding for each JPA will be challenging, especially in rural areas without the tax base to support wildfire mitigation authorities, such as Marin or JPAs, which help facilitate the utilization of wood from thinning projects.
-A portfolio approach to securing public and private funding, as well as self-sustaining revenue sources, is recommended.
+A portfolio approach to securing public and private funding, as well as self-sustaining revenue sources, is among several recommendations.
 kernelspec:
   name: python3
   display_name: Python 3